Wondering if baptism is your next step?

 I don’t want to

 Let’s analyze this response for a moment.
 God humbles himself by leaving heaven and being born in a stable.
 The God of the universe eats human food, feels human feelings, and dies a sinner’s death.
 He is spat upon, beaten, stripped naked, and nailed to a cross.
 He takes our eternal condemnation on Himself in our place.
-He then offers us the forgiveness of all our sins as a free gift and asks that we say yes to him in baptism and someone responds, “I don’t want to.”
+He then offers us the forgiveness of all our sins as a free gift and asks that we say yes to Him in baptism and someone responds, “I don’t want to.”
 Such a response does not make sense.
 Resistance of this kind points to a deeper problem of the heart.
-Such a person does not need a study of the ordinance.
+Such a person does not need a study of Christian baptism.
 He needs a long, honest examination of the soul.
-The incongruity of disobedience puzzled even Jesus.
+The incongruity of such disobedience puzzled even Jesus.

-“Why do you call me ‘Lord, Lord,’ and do not do the things I ask?”
+“Why do you call me ‘Lord, Lord,’ and don’t do the things I say?”
 Luke 6:46

 The highest motivation to do anything is because God asks you to do it.
 The heart of the repentant believer says, “If you want me to be baptized in a pile of leaves, I’ll do it.
 I may not understand every reason, but neither do I understand how you could forgive someone like me.”
-If one is resistant to Christ’s command to be baptized, one might wonder if there is genuine faith and a spirit of repentance.
-Someone who understands the command of Christ to be baptized and refuses to obey should not consider himself to be submitted to Christ.
+If one is resistant to Christ’s command to be baptized, one might wonder if there is genuine faith and repentance.
+Someone who understands the command of Christ to be baptized and refuses to obey should not consider himself to be belonging to Christ.

 What if I die before I can get baptized?